 These are less common in houses of worship as church stage monitors have become more comprehensive in their quality.

 Stand Mounted Monitors.
 (Hot Shots)

-Stand mounted monitors are what they sound like.
-They can be place on top of a microphone stand or some types of keyboard stands.
-Personally I liked what we called Hot Shot monitors for my vocals, but they were awful for a bass monitor.
+Stand-mounted monitors are what they sound like.
+They can be placed on top of a microphone stand or some types of keyboard stands.
+Personally, I liked what we called Hot Shot monitors for my vocals, but they were awful for a bass monitor.
 The speakers were too small to give a good quality sound to the low end where a bass guitar is at.